A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Methodology

 In order to automatically find the optimal combination of these rewriting functions, we randomly select a number between 1 and 6 as the number of operation functions (for example, 3), and then randomly generate an execution order based on this number (for example, [2, 0, 1]).
-We then call the LLM responsible for rewriting, and execute the rewriting operations in this order.
-It should be noted that an initially harmful prompt may become harmless after multiple rewrites, so we re-purpose this LLM as a harmful classifier, which judges whether the given prompt contains any potential negative, immoral, or illegal content.
-Prompts that meet the criteria will enter the scenario nesting step, otherwise, we will re-execute the rewriting operation process.
-Table \ref{table: table1} shows some examples of the rewritten function.
+We then call the LLM responsible for rewriting to execute the rewriting operations in this order.
+Table \ref{table: table1} provides some examples of the rewriting functions.